openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

-By default, ``cycles`` assignment is used where the Rxqs will be ordered by their measured processing cycles, and then be evenly assigned in descending order to PMDs based on an up/down walk of the PMDs.
+By default, ``cycles`` assignment is used where the Rxqs will be ordered by their measured processing cycles, and then be evenly assigned in descending order to PMDs.
+The PMD that will be selected for a given Rxq will be the next one in alternating ascending/descending order based on core id.
 For example, where there are five Rx queues and three cores - 3, 7, and 8 - available and the measured usage of core cycles per Rx queue over the last interval is seen to be:

 - Queue #0: 30%
 - Queue #1: 80%